aws/aws-fpga/hdk/docs/HOWTO_detect_shell_timeout.md

 # How to detect a shell timeout has occured

-* Shell-CL interface timeouts can be detected by checking for non-zero counter metrics using this command:
+* Shell-CL interface timeouts can be detected by checking for non-zero timeout counters.
+These metrics can be read using this command:
 ```
 $sudo fpga-describe-local-image -S 0 -M
-AFI          0       none                    cleared           1        ok               0       0x04151701
+AFI          0       agfi-0f0e045f919413242  loaded            0        ok               0       0x04151701
-AFIDEVICE    0       0x1d0f      0x1042      0000:00:1d.0
+AFIDEVICE    0       0x1d0f      0xf000      0000:00:1d.0
 sdacl-slave-timeout=0
 virtual-jtag-slave-timeout=0
 ocl-slave-timeout=0